michaelpq/michaelpq.github.io/manuals/postgresql/windows/index.markdown

 (https://www.activestate.com).
 Use the free Standard Distribution.
 Be as well sure that the perl version from msysgit is *not* in Path/PATH as the MSVC scripts do not work with it.

+### Chocolatey and meson

+ActiveState does not offer a perl binary in a PATH by default, so first run that from PowerShell:

+    state activate --default

+A different, and much more appealing alternative is to use StrawberryPerl these days.
+Really, ActivePerl integration is honestly BS because it requires a project to be activated with a "state activate --default" command to give access to a "perl" command, located within the local cache data (AppData\) for the OS user.

+Using Chocolatey seems to be the only alternative with meson:

+    choco install winflexbison
+    choco install sed
+    choco install gzip
+    choco install strawberryperl

+Something like that may be tequired for the automatic dependency check for PL/Python.
+But it may be preferable to just disable the switch entirely:

+    choco install python

+Then run a command like that for the installation:

+    meson setup -Dplpython=disabled -Dprefix=C:\Users\Administrator\pgsql builddir
+    cd builddir/
+    meson compile
+    meson install

+A run of the tests can be done as follows:

+    cd builddir/
+    meson test